wellnaxx/wellnaxx/README.md

 I'm a developer focused on building practical software with **Python**, especially **backend systems**, **APIs**, and **database-driven applications**.

+I’ve also completed the **Alpha Python Track at Telerik Academy**, where I strengthened my programming fundamentals and practical development skills through hands-on work.

 I also have some **frontend experience**, mainly with **HTML**, **CSS**, and **Jinja2 templates**, which helps me build projects with a better eye for structure, usability, and presentation.

 Outside development, I also work on **video editing and content creation**, and I’ve been doing it for almost **8 years**.
 It’s a big part of my creative side and has shaped how I think about pacing, structure, detail, and presentation.